olly-evans/terminal-pathfinding/README.md

 -- Fix DFS logic --
 -- make dfs more random with selection --

-MACROS FOR ESCAPE CODES FOR THE LOVE OF GOD
 IF AN ERROR MOVE CURSOR TO BELOW VISUALISATION.
 Exiting with controls.